adevinta/zoe/docs/advanced/secrets/overview.md

 # Secrets providers

-Zoe allows us to use secrets in the configuration files without exposing their values.
+Zoe allows you to use secrets in the configuration files without exposing their values.
 The secret values are resolved at runtime by zoe via secrets providers.
 This mechanism makes configuration files more easily shareable among the team using git repositories.

 Secrets in zoe's configuration files usually take the form of `secret:SECRET_NAME`.
-They can also sometimes take the longer form of `secret:{option_1}:{option_2}:SECRET_NAME` to provide additional options to secrets provider.
+Some providers can also require the longer form of `secret:CONTEXT:SECRET_NAME` to provide an additional context to secrets provider.

-A typical use case of using secrets and secrets providers is when dealing with a kafka cluster protected behind a SASL authentication.
+A typical use case for using secrets and secrets providers is when dealing with a kafka cluster protected behind a SASL authentication.
 In this scenario, to interact with the cluster (to consume or produce data) we need to supply credentials in the clients properties (Notice the `sasl.jaas.config`):

 ```yaml
 clusters: